-The objective of the OSHARP planning process and report is to provide a framework for the GLAC Region's water and land managers to assist in the development of integrated projects for funding through the IRWMP.
+The objective of the OSHARTM planning process and report is to provide a framework for the GLAC Region's water and land managers to assist in the development of integrated projects for funding through the IRWMP.
 This plan re-defines the habitat and recreation goals for the GLAC IRWMP, details more meaningful objectives for those goals, and quantifies measureable targets.
-A major benefit of this effort is this resulting standalone plan that, although developed for IRWMP, does not necessarily need to be applied solely to IRWMP.
-As other funding opportunities arise, the methods and criteria contained herein can easily be transferred to these other pursuits.
+Having said that, the open space, habitat and recreation targets developed herein for the GLAC IRWMP reflect the best available information at this time, but are based on numerous assumptions and are subject to change as better information about the potential for actual implementation, including information about the cost of attaining the targets, is developed at the Subregional and Regional level.
+However, as other funding and planning opportunities arise, the methods contained herein can easily be used, when applicable, by others working to improve open space, habitat and recreation in the Region.